Conscientious objectors

 • The article called Conscientious objection and dissent has information about conscientious objectors in World War One, useful statistics and reasons why they objected.

-• It also includes links to Personal stories about several men, one of whom is Archibald Baxter who wrote a memoir called We will not cease.
+• It also includes links to Personal stories about several men, one of whom is Archibald Baxter who wrote a memoir about his experiences as a conscientious objector called We will not cease.

 WW100